-We recognize stock-based compensation in accordance with SFAS 123R.
-SFAS 123R requires the measurement and recognition of compensation expense for share-based awards based on estimated fair value on the date of grant.
+We measure and recognize compensation expense for share-based awards based on estimated fair value on the date of grant.
 We estimate the fair value of our stock option awards on the date of grant using the Black-Scholes option-pricing model.
 The determination of fair value using the Black-Scholes model requires a number of complex and subjective variables.
 Key variables in the Black-Scholes option-pricing model include the expected volatility of our common stock price, the expected term of the award and the risk-free interest rate.
 In addition, under SFAS 123R, we are required to estimate forfeitures of unvested awards when recognizing compensation expense.

-If factors change and we employ different assumptions in the application of SFAS 123R in future periods, the compensation expense we record may differ significantly from what we have previously recorded.
+If factors change and we employ different assumptions in future periods, the compensation expense we record may differ significantly from what we have previously recorded.
 Beginning in 2007, we made use of restricted stock awards and reduced our use of stock options as a form of stock-based compensation.

-At June 30, 2009, total estimated unrecognized compensation expense related to unvested stock-based awards granted prior to that date was \$20.8 million, which is expected to be recognized over a weighted-average period of 1.93 years.
+At September 30, 2009, total estimated unrecognized compensation expense related to unvested stock-based awards granted prior to that date was \$20.1 million, which is expected to be recognized over a weighted-average period of 1.81 years.